 Net leverage ratio

 Our net covenant leverage, as calculated under the 2020 Amended Senior Credit Facility, differs from our net total leverage as it excludes (i) any vendor financing-related short-term liabilities, (ii) any liabilities related to the mobile spectrum licenses, yet includes (iii) the Credit Facility Excluded Amount (which is the greater of €400.0 million and 0.25x Consolidated Adjusted Annualized EBITDA) and (iv) divides Net Total Debt by the last two quarter's annualized EBITDA.
-Our net covenant leverage reached 2.3x at September 30, 2022, which marked another improvement compared to 2.5x at June 30, 2022 as a result of our grown cash balance.
+Our net covenant leverage reached 2.2x at December 31, 2022, which marked a modest improvement compared to 2.3x at September 30, 2022 as a result of the strong cash flow generation in the fourth quarter.
 Our current net covenant leverage ratio is significantly below the springing maintenance covenant of 6.0x and the incurrence test of 4.5x net senior leverage.
 The aforementioned maintenance covenant only applies, however, in case we would draw 40% or more under our revolving credit facilities.
-At September 30, 2022, our revolving credit facilities were fully undrawn as mentioned above.
+At December 31, 2022, our revolving credit facilities were fully undrawn as mentioned above.

 (2) Net covenant leverage is calculated as per the 2020 Amended Senior Credit Facility definition, using Net Total Debt (using the €-equivalent hedged amounts for its USD-denominated debt as highlighted above), excluding (i) subordinated shareholder loans, (ii) capitalized elements of indebtedness under the Clientele and Annuity Fees, (iii) any finance leases entered into on or prior to August 1, 2007, (iv) any indebtedness incurred under the network lease entered into with the pure intermunicipalities, (v) any vendor financing-related liabilities, and including (vi) the Credit Facility Excluded Amount (which is the greater of (a) €400.0 million and (b) 0.25x Consolidated Annualized Adjusted EBITDA), divided by last two quarters’ Consolidated Annualized Adjusted EBITDA.